A Bedford Road Bible Study

 Idolatry: Worship Gone Wrong

-Beginning on January 13, this weekly Bible study (Wednesdays, 7-8pm) is focused on developing a Biblical theology of idolatry.
+This weekly Bible study (Wednesdays, 7-8pm) is focused on developing a Biblical theology of idolatry.
 Why would we want to study something like idolatry?
 Because it is a common human problem - more common than we like to admit.
 Human beings have an innate desire to worship something, and as a result, we are always hunting for a locus - a center, a symbol, an image - that we can focus on.
 By exploring the Scriptures, we can identify the dangers of idolatry and find a path to avoid this sin and its inevitable results.
 We can instead find true worship.

 Video Archive